SAP-archive/yaas-storefront/Readme.md

 is further configured before it is loaded.

-The app-config.js file provides dynamic configuration for the application which allows you to set application variables without persisting them in your get repository.
+The app-config.js file provides dynamic configuration for the application which allows you to set application variables without persisting them in your git repository.
 For example, if you are running with multiple project id's changing between these environments will cause git to indicate an update.
 This scenario is avoided in app-config as it is included in .gitignore.
 Another example of non-persisted dynamic configuration is in the URL path to the API.
 Should this need to change, you will not need to persist it in git.

 ## Application Events